dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 - Array reducers
 - Switch statements

 For each participant, I captured the time taken looking at the code and whether their response to the question was correct.
-I then process the results for a pattern by taking the average values of participants that saw the snippets with the pattern and compare them to the average values for participants that saw the equivalent control snippet.
+I then processed the results for a pattern by taking the average values of participants that saw the snippets with the pattern and compared them to the average values for participants that saw the equivalent control snippet.
 I was hoping to see a significant difference between the two snippets in the average time taken and the percentage of correct answers.
 The snippet with the lower time taken and the higher percentage of correct answers would be considered the more readable.

 There were a total of 247 participants that took part in the experiment, of whom nearly half had been in software development for over 10 years.
 The percentages of correct answers in each experiment were around 90 - 95%.
-In terms of the time taken reading the code, the values typically resembled a normal distribution, but with a long tail of values in the higher times.
+In terms of the time taken reading the code, the values typically resembled a normal distribution, but with a long tail of values at the higher end.
 The graph below shows the results for the ternary operator test.

 ![Ternary Operator Results](./graph.png)